First Time Homebuyers Helpful Information:

 3) Do the math.
 Your monthly housing costs should be gauged against your income.
 Keep your total housing payment equal to or lower than 50% of your monthly gross income.

 8) Remember there are a lot of tricks out there to get a home sold and don’t rely on your realtor to be candid with you during the sale process.
-There is a big commission check at the end of the sale!
+There is a big commission check at the end of the sale for each broker and in the end that is all they care about!
 Home buying can be stressful, stay calm & do your homework during all phases of the home buying process.
 ALWAYS use an independent home inspector for your inspection needs.
 Stay away from your realtor’s short list of pass for play home inspectors.
 These inspectors are not looking out for you, they are working for the realtor!
 “Beware”!
 We only work for our clients, not the sale of the home.

 6. Structure Issues